 - Spencer Gardner Dickins which is the trading style of Spencer Gardner Dickins Limited (registered number 4980192) registered in England at 3 Coventry Innovation Village, Cheetah Road, Coventry, CV1 2TL.
 Spencer Gardner Dickins Limited is registered with the Chartered Institute of Taxation as a firm of Chartered Tax advisors.

 - Spencer Gardner Dickins Audit LLP (registered number OC345422) registered in England at 3 Coventry Innovation Village, Cheetah Road, Coventry, CV1 2TL.
-Spencer Gardner Dickins Audit LLP is registered to carry out audit work in the UK and Ireland by the Institute of Chartered Accountants in England and Wales.
+Spencer Gardner Dickins Audit LLP is registered to carry out audit work in the UK by the Institute of Chartered Accountants in England and Wales.

 - Spencer Gardner Dickins Financial Services Limited (registered number 06035086) registered in England at 3 Coventry Innovation Village, Cheetah Road, Coventry, CV1 2TL.
 Spencer Gardner Dickins Financial Services Limited is authorised and regulated by the Financial Conduct Authority.